-Mason Dam Water (BOR lake elevation information filled out or •

-BOR lake elevation information filled out of ı iiei ia Fi Prepared by:

-Date:

-Equipment Needed for each study test

-pH DO

-Sampling Sampling

-·

-Testing Testing

-., .,

-Is equipment clean and ready to go?
-Y N Is equipment clean and ready to go?
-Y N

-Was equipment stored correctly?
-Y N Was equipment stored correctly?
-Y N

-Has equipment been calibrated?
+Mason Dam Water Qua lity Pre e Field Check List Form 1 BOR lake elevation information lilled out of nine Prepared by: Date: Equipment Needed for each study test DQ Sampling Sampling Testing Testing Is equipment clean and ready to go?
+Y Ν Is equipment clean and ready to go?
+Y Ν Was equipment stored correctly? Υ Ν Was equipment stored correctly?
+Y Ν Has equipment been calibrated? Υ Ν Has equipment been calibrated? Υ Ν Has equipment been maintained? Υ Ν Has equipment been maintained? Υ Ν Chemicals are up to date? Υ Ν Chemicals are up to date? Υ Ν Is there enough quantity of chemicals?
+Y Ν Is there enough quantity of chemicals? Υ Ν If no has more been requested/ordered?
+Y Ν If no has more been requested/ordered?
+Y Ν O O sum subs Comments: Comments: Temperature Turbidity Sampling Sampling Teeting Is equipment clean and ready to go? Υ Ν Is equipment clean and ready to go?
+Y Ν Was equipment stored correctly?
+Y Ν Was equipment stored correctly?
+Y Ν Has equipment been calibrated?
 Y N Has equipment been calibrated?
-Y N

-Has equipment been maintained?
 Y N Has equipment been maintained?
-Y N
+Y N Has equipment been maintained?

-Chemicals are up to date?
 Y N Chemicals are up to date?
-Y N

-Is there enough quantity of chemicals?
-Y N Is there enough quantity of chemicals?
-Y N

-If no has more been requested/ordered? Υ N If no has more been requested/ordered? Υ Ν
+Y N Chemicals are up to date?
+Y N is there enough quantity of chemicals?
+Y N N Is there enough quantity of chemicals?
+Y IN N in no has more been requested/ordered?
+T IN n no nas more been requested/ordefed?
+T IN Comments: Comments:

-Comments: Comments:

-,

-Temperature Turbidity

-Sampling Sampling